GPS - Harnessing a new technology

 Watch City Buildings in Pictures David Pogue hitches a ride in A9's picture-taking, GPS-equipped S.U.V.

-Listen and consider: Google Street View Captures Boston in Controversial Detail How would it bother you?
+Listen and consider: Google Street View Captures Boston in Controversial Detail.

 An engaging thing to do with a GPS receiver is geocaching.